 PMTCT - Antenatal care attendees in UAE are systematically screened for HIV to allow PMTCT.
 ANC services are provided at 193 health-care facilities.
 Twenty-six of these also provide CD4 testing on site, or have a system for collecting and transporting blood samples for CD4 testing for HIV-infected pregnant women.
-In 2010, 50,895 pregnant women were tested for HIV.
-Six women tested positive: out of these four received antiretroviral drugs to reduce the risk of mother-to-child transmission.
-One was diagnosed and followed early during pregnancy and received ARV; three presented at labour and subsequently received the HIV management once diagnosed; while the remaining two women left the country after diagnosis to be managed in their home countries.
-Out of the four women who were enrolled in PMTCT, three had live births, while one had a still-birth.
-All three children born were tested within two months of birth: two were HIV-positive.
+In 2012, 67,198 pregnant women were tested for HIV; four of them were known HIV positive cases attending care.
+UNICEF had conducted an official assessment of the PMTCT practice in government and private health sectors of the UAE, and developed recommendations to improve the best practices the country.
+The NAP in MOH is currently reviewing and working on adapting these recommendations.

-Targeted interventions for MARPs and other vulnerable groups - As mentioned, the draft 2008-2010 NSP, which was never formally endorsed, did not contain specific interventions for MARPs, although they were mentioned in general terms.
-In the 2010-2011 period, the continued lack of a clear legal framework, a clear vision on HIV prevention, coupled with stigma, discrimination and criminalisation of MARP groups continued to hamper targeted HIV-prevention programmes for MARPs.
+Targeted interventions for MARPs and other vulnerable groups -.
+In 2012, the continued lack of a clear legal framework, a clear vision on HIV prevention, coupled with stigma, discrimination and criminalisation of MARP groups continued to hamper targeted HIV-prevention programmes for MARPs.